Poppets Town: Main

-Bobby is an orange anthropomorphic bear who wears a yellow shirt with pink polka-dots, which he calls his "lucky shirt", and a blue hat on his head.
-He is friendly, helpful, and he loves to ride his van called the "clubhouse" and hangs a camera around his neck when taking pictures.
-He is the only poppet who helps with the equipment, he is also best friends with Blooter & Patty.
+Bobby is an orange anthropomorphic bear with round ears, a black nose, and bead eyes.
+He wears a yellow shirt with pink polka-dots, which he calls his "lucky shirt", and a blue beret on his head.
+He is friendly, helpful, and he loves to ride his bright yellow mobile van called the "clubhouse" that runs on "solar power" and hangs a camera around his neck when taking pictures.
+He is the only Poppet who helps with the equipment, and he is also best friends with Blooter & Patty.
 His favorite instrument is the guitar.
 He has a spy codename called "Nail-Hammer".